-Specific condition ns Expected EU contribution per project The EU estimates that an EU contribution of around EUR 12.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of around EUR 12.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 34.10 million.
-Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely to increase EU resilience in raw materials supply chains for EU industrial value chains and strategic sectors to enable their green and digital transition and to reduce dependence of extractive activities on carbon-related energy sources and process emissions, participation to the call is limited to legal entities established in Member States, associated countries, OECD countries, African Union Countries, and MERCOSUR, CARIFORUM, Andean Community, Mexico, and Chile.
-Proposals including entities established in countries outside the scope specified in the topic/call/action will be ineligible.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely to increase EU resilience in raw materials supply chains for EU industrial value chains and strategic sectors to enable their green and digital transition and to reduce dependence of extractive activities on carbon-related energy sources and process emissions, participation to the call is limited to legal entities established in Member States, associated countries, OECD countries, African Union Countries, and MERCOSUR, CARIFORUM, Andean Community, Mexico, and Chile. specified in the topic/call/action will be ineligible.
 Technology Readiness Level Activities are expected to start at TRL 5 and achieve TRL 7 by the end of the project - see General Annex B.